 Some of the most ear infection symptoms are:

-If you find that there’s no change in your symptoms or you feel they have got worse, you should arrange to see a doctor as soon as possible who may prescribe antibiotics.
-If after antibiotics there is still no improvement or you have had several ear infections in a short period of time, then surgery may be recommended to drain the fluid.
+If you find that there’s no change in your symptoms or they get worse, you should see your doctor.
+They may prescribe a course of antibiotics if they feel your ear infection has gone on too long with no signs of improvement.
+However, if your ear infection still doesn’t resolve itself or if you have a number of ear infections in a short amount of time, your doctor may recommend surgery to drain the fluid.

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.